 As the Vikings expanded and settled into neighboring lands, they profoundly influenced the local cultures while simultaneously bringing back elements of foreign cultures to their homelands.
 The Vikings are known to have raided and settled areas as far west as the Americas and as far southeast as the Middle East.

 The stories of the Vikings’ expansion into the Americas were thought to be fictitious for centuries, yet conclusive proof exists to their presence.
-Just when did the Vikings discover America, and why did they arrive and then subsequently leave?
+Just when did the Vikings discover North America, and why did they arrive and then subsequently leave?

 Historians are still searching for some of these answers, though there are several leading theories.